Join over ¼ million

 12. The Internet is the greatest tool ever available to us, but daily use must be capped

 Unlike TVs, the Internet is interactive and allows you to take part and become virtually social.
-It connects communities all over the world and without it, the last 8 years simply would have been much more difficult for me for many reasons.
+It connects communities all over the world and without it, the last many years simply would have been much more difficult for me for many reasons.

 Having said that, it has the same potential as TV to become a black hole of time.
 Use it to enrich your life, but put a cap on how much you use it so you can get out and live that life.
 Replacing one screen with another (even when you use it to chat to people) is just escaping the real world, which is much more beautiful.